 Intensive Therapy – 14 days

 Spend the first 2 weeks learning how to talk without stuttering – this is the Intensive Therapy Phase.
-You learn to start with a slow speaking rate where you don’t stutter at all – even on the first day of treatment We use the Delayed Auditory Feedback (DAF) to control the reate of your speech.
+You learn to start with a slow speaking rate where you don’t stutter at all – even on the first day of treatment We use Delayed Auditory Feedback (DAF) to control the rate of your speech.
 Gradually, you move the rate faster until you’re speaking at a normal speaking rate without stuttering.
 Then you need to start using your new speech in the real world – the Transfer Phase – speaking without stuttering at home and work.

 Transfer Phase – 3 – 6 months